 val len = name?.length ?: 0

-operator means “don’t explode if it’s null.”
+That ?. operator means “don’t fail if it’s null.”

-means “give me something else instead.”
+The ?: means “use something else instead.”

 And if you really want to crash:

-val sure = name!!.length // yes, I *swear* it’s not null
+val sure = name!!.length // not recommended

 fun add(a: Int, b: Int) = a + b